john-pachec0/Monitor/APP_STORE_LAUNCH_PLAN.md

 ## Executive Summary

-Untwist is **remarkably close to App Store launch**.
+Monitor is **remarkably close to App Store launch**.
 The core CBT functionality is solid, privacy architecture is genuine, and UX is thoughtful.
 With focused effort on critical items, the app can be submission-ready in 4-5 weeks.

 **Current State:**
 - ✅ All 13 cognitive distortions with quality educational content